AMC Logo

 American Motors Corporation LogoAMC (car) Logo PNG

 The AMC logo is bright and unusual.
 The emblem evokes thoughts about love for the motherland and the desire to glorify one’s country.
-The badge shows the hard way of searching for perfection and balances to create the best car.
+The badge shows the hard way to search for perfection and balance to create the best car.

 AMC (car): Brand overview